Abesuden/University-of-North-Florida/compilers/proj3/README.md

 This solution solved the issue!

 > **Theory** >> *when we add this rejectState() function, we exit and REJECT in the LEX before YACC is even invoked.
 Thus, YACC does not have a chance to print the rejected token.*

+#### *Only Printing yywrap*

+Someone brought up an issue where there executable was only printing "inside yywrap."
+The solution to this was to set up the `makefile` and then use the `make` command.
+This solved the issue.

 [**T^C**](https://github.com/Abesuden/University-of-North-Florida/tree/master/compilers/proj3#lex-and-yacc-yet-another-compiler-compiler)